mattrmcg/mattrmcg/README.md

 # About Me:
 Hey I'm Matt!
 I'm a computer science student with a strong interest in backend development, cloud-native infrastructure, and FinTech.
-I have a strong background in Java and its associated object oriented paradigms, as well as a high level of proficiency in JavaScript, Python, and Go.
+I have a strong background in Java and its associated object oriented paradigms, as well as a high level of proficiency in Go, Python, and JavaScript.
 I'm currently working on refining my recently-launched FinTech-oriented project: [Equitalytics.com](https://www.equitalytics.com).

 ## 🌐 Connect with me: